Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 ### Headers

-Add the following headers to your request:
+Both of these headers are required:

 - `Authorization: Bearer {your_token}` authenticates you as the user.
 Replace `{your_token}` with the bearer token you received after logging in.
 - `Content-Type: application/json` tells the server to expect a JSON object in the request body.